Install Nodinite v7 - OpenID Connect (OIDC) and OAuth 2.0

 OAuth Web Client settings

-In the Web Client settings section, you must provide the following information:
+In the Web Client settings section, configure the interactive user-facing authentication.

 Example of the OAuth Web Client settings section.